richardhyy/ice-vscode/docs/forking-and-editing.md

 ## Forking Conversations

 1. Right-click on any message in the chat.
-2. Select "Duplicate" to create a new branch from that point.
+2. Select "Fork" to create a new branch from that point.
 3. Continue the conversation in the new branch.

 ## Switching Branches